lelloc/doc-admin/content/processes-automation/process-management.rst

 Maximizing performance while minimizing human error is a requirement of organizations of all sizes.
 This need is covered by defined processes and workflows, for recurring tasks.
 Ensuring all required information is available in the right place, and contacts are informed about their responsibilities like adding information, approving requests, etc.

-OTRS supports this requirement by Process Management.
-Process tickets help by using the required mandatory and optional fields (see Dynamic Fields) that information is not forgotten upon ticket creation or during later steps of the process.
+OTRS supports this requirement by process management.
+Process tickets help by using the required mandatory and optional fields (see :doc:`dynamic-fields`) that information is not forgotten upon ticket creation or during later steps of the process.
 Process tickets are simple to handle for customer users and agents, so no intensive training is required.

-Processes are designed completely and efficiently within the OTRS font end to fit the requirements of your organization.
+Processes are designed completely and efficiently within the OTRS front end to fit the requirements of your organization.

 Use this screen to manage processes in the system.
 The process management screen is available in the *Process Management* module of the *Processes & Automation* group.